How to complete

 The AWIF includes pathways for adults and children and young people, so you will need to complete the sections relevant to your role.
 If you change jobs, it will be important to review the sections you have completed to ensure they meet the needs of your new role.

 Workbooks have been developed for each section to help put the induction into practice and to support new workers generate some of the evidence needed to achieve the core knowledge learning outcomes in the progress logs and to prepare for the formal assessment of the Core Qualification.

 We have developed some sample answers that may help you judge whether the new worker has completed the workbook activity to a satisfactory standard.

 There is also a set of comprehensive learning resources that have been developed by WJEC and City and Guilds that you may find useful as an additional resource.

 There is a glossary of terms that covers the AWIF and provides some definitions of the terms used.
 Anything marked in bold in the progress logs will be included.

-There’s also a section that includes links and references that the new worker may find helpful.
+See resources and legislation for helpful links and references.
 These will be updated periodically.
 Some of the publications we ask the new worker to look at may have been published either by us or NHS Wales.
-Unless we say otherwise, these will apply equally to both health and social care workers.
+Unless stated otherwise, these will apply equally to both health and social care workers.